msakarvadia/AttentionLens/README.md

 <img src="https://drive.google.com/uc?export=view&id=1Xw_Yo6v4wtCFKaJpsOujOo1J6XWu9GqF" width="400px">
 </div>

-To train attention lenses, navigate to the `train/` dir and run the command `python train_pl.py`.
+To train attention lenses,  run the command `python train.py`.

 [Pytorch Lightning](https://lightning.ai) has been used to support distributed training, so you can also use `torch.distributed.run <args>` to distribute training across nodes.
 Better documentation coming soon.